PathlyLearningPlatform/Backend/README.md

 This project is a learning platform designed to guide learners step by step as they build new skills as well as the way for teachers and experts help them learn by creating structured learning paths.

-It provides **structured learning paths** with clear guidance, **advanced progress tracking** with meaningful statistics and insights and **toolkit for creating learning paths** with the help of AI.
+It provides **structured learning paths** with clear guidance, **advanced progress tracking** with meaningful statistics and insights as well as **toolkit for creating learning paths** with the help of AI.

 Instead of wandering through scattered resources, learners follow a clear path, measure their growth, stay motivated and experts get a way to help them achieve their educational goals.

 # Who Is This Project For

-This project is for learners who struggle with learning due to excess of resources, finding motivation or maintaining perseverance as well as for those who simply want to improve their learning quality and satisfaction by following clear learning path, receiving meaningful feedback along the way and having clear view of what they have learned, where they are and what is next.
-This project is also for teachers and experts who want to contribute to improving learning quality by creating structured learning paths.
+This project is for learners who struggle with learning due to excess of resources, finding motivation or maintaining perseverance as well as for those who want to improve their learning quality and satisfaction by following clear learning path, receiving meaningful feedback along the way and having clear view of what they have learned, where they are and what is next.
+This project is also useful for teachers and experts who want to contribute to improving learning quality by creating structured learning paths.

 ## Learners